Justice and Police Museum, Sydney.

 Tahiti, the Philippines, Zimbabwe and Ghana.

-1997 AD163 Gallery, Sydney, ‘Displaced By Mining, Dispossessed By The Military.’ – Human rights atrocities and environmental destruction caused by mining in
+1997 AD163 Gallery, Sydney, ‘Displaced By Mining, Dispossessed By The Military.’ – Human rights atrocities and environmental destruction caused by __________mining in the Philippines.

 1996 AD163 Gallery, Sydney, ‘Non A La Bombe!’ – Riots against French testing of the nuclear bomb in Tahiti.